rudderlabs/rudderstack-docs/webhook-source.md

 }
 ```

-RudderStack then sends this payload to your desired destination.
+RudderStack then sends this payload to your destination.

 ## Contact Us

-If you come across any issues while setting up and using custom sources in RudderStack, feel free to [**contact us**](mailto:%20docs@rudderstack.com) or start a conversation on our [**Slack**](https://resources.rudderstack.com/join-rudderstack-slack) channel.
+If you come across any issues while setting up and using webhook sources in RudderStack, feel free to [**contact us**](mailto:%20docs@rudderstack.com) or start a conversation on our [**Slack**](https://resources.rudderstack.com/join-rudderstack-slack) channel.